Kim, Blood Recipient

 “My donations are part of my crusade to help replace what was used to help Kim,” Bill explains.
 “Before Kim got sick, I always donated when I could.
 But now I don’t miss my appointments, I move everything else out of the way to make it a priority.
 It’s that important.
 I want to be sure that the next time something like this happens that blood will be there for someone else to use.”

-Bill Short speaks on behalf of Nebraska Community Blood Bank (NCBB) and Community Health Charities of Nebraska (CHC-NE) to encourage employees to designate financial donations to NCBB and other premier health charities through corporate giving campaigns.
-CHC-NE partners with health charities to raise charitable contributions in the workplace and to build strong relationships between health charities to better serve Nebraskans.
-If you’d like to have Bill speak to your organization or to learn more about supporting the mission of CHC-NE, please contact Erica Busta at email@example.com or 402-486-9412 or visit www.chcne.org.
+Bill Short speaks on behalf of Nebraska Community Blood Bank (NCBB) during the annual United Way/CHAD campaign to encourage employees to support the United Way Impact Fund.
+Formerly CHC-NE, CHAD raises charitable contributions through workplace giving to support the missions of its member charities.
+In Lincoln and Omaha, the organization partners with United Way.
+If you’d like to have Bill speak to your organization or to learn more about supporting the mission of CHAD, please contact Erica Busta at email@example.com or 402-486-9412 or visit www.chadnebraska.org.